 Some patients with primary mitochondrial disease may be at high risk for psychiatric disorders though the literature is not well developed.
 In addition, some older studies include patients without confirmed genetic diagnoses.

-Six studies, four examining adults one including only children, and one studying both, have examined the prevalence of psychiatric disorders in individuals with primary mitochondrial disease.
+Six studies, four examining adults, one including only children, and one studying both, have examined the prevalence of psychiatric disorders in individuals with primary mitochondrial disease.
 A US study also noted that among individuals with MELAS due to the m.3243A>G mutation, 32% had depression and 37% had hallucinations, while among mutation carrier relatives, 32% had depression and 6% had hallucination in contrast to controls, who had significantly less depression 17% and none had hallucinations (Kaufmann et al 2009).
-A Dutch study found that 37% adults with the 3243A>G mutation demonstrated significant psychiatric symptoms using the Hospital Anxiety and Depression scale, with scores for depression, but not anxiety, significantly higher than controls (Verhaak, de Laat et al. 2016).
+A Dutch study found that 37% adults with the m.3243A>G mutation demonstrated significant psychiatric symptoms using the Hospital Anxiety and Depression scale, with scores for depression, but not anxiety, significantly higher than controls (Verhaak, de Laat et al. 2016).
 Italian study found that over half (60%) of adults with MD had psychiatric disease as assessed by the mini-international neuropsychiatric interview, with most having a mood (58%) and/or anxiety disorder (46%) and a lesser number (17%) having psychotic features (Mancuso, Orsucci et al. 2013).
 A Hungarian study found that 47% of adults with pathogenic mitochondrial DNA mutations had a lifetime psychiatric disorder using the Structured Clinical Interview the DSM-IV with the majority (37%) having mood disorders and fewer having anxiety disorders (5%) and psychotic features (5%) (Inczedy-Farkas, Remenyi et al. 2012).
 A study examining adults with mitochondrial cytopathies using the mini-international neuropsychiatric interview found that the majority (54%) had a lifetime diagnose of major depressive disorder while fewer had bipolar disorder (17%) and panic disorder (11%) (Fattal, Link et al. 2007).
 The only prevalence study on children found that 14% of children with MD developed symptoms of major depression before the MD diagnosis (Koene, Kozicz et al. 2009).

 One study that systematically reviewed all of the MD cases in the literature that reported psychiatric symptoms found that the most cases (44%) reported major depressive disorder while a lesser number of cases reported psychotic disorder (34%), anxiety disorder (12%), bipolar disorder (4%) and psychosomatic disorder (2%) (Anglin, Garside et al. 2012).